a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Apple Menu > Screen Savers.
 Run Matrix.
 Click the mouse button.
 Verify that the screen saver exits.
 Run Matrix.
 Press a key.
 Verify that the screen saver exits.

+* Configure a system with no real-time clock.
+Launch DeskTop.
+Apple Menu > Screen Savers.
+Run Analog Clock.
+Verify that an alert is shown.
+* Configure a system with no real-time clock.
+Launch DeskTop.
+Apple Menu > Screen Savers.
+Run Digital Clock.
+Verify that an alert is shown.

 ## About This Apple II

 * Configure a system with a Mockingboard and a Zip Chip, with acceleration enabled (MAME works).
 Launch DeskTop.
 Apple Menu > About This Apple II.
 Verify that the Mockingboard is detected.